Glasgow Green with Nelson monument and People's Palace

 except when we pass, unremembered at night?

-Sometimes Grace
+Grace lands

-Sometimes grace explodes, a blast of bliss,
+a blast of bliss

-the hit of a drug and you think maybe this
+and you hope maybe this

-Other times, grace lands disregarded,
+But most times, grace lands disregarded,

-a seed in damp earth quietly rooting,
+a seed in damp earth silently settles

-and before you know it, branches are spreading,
+before you know it, branches of joy

-leaves of contentment shelter the heart,
+leaves of contentment

-a pillar of oak stands at your centre.
+a pillar of oak

 God's Bucket